zextras/tech-doc/source/carbonio/release/upgrade/older.rst

 * :ref:`PostgreSQL Upgrade <pg-upgrade-issue>` fails
 * A missing library causes a :ref:`RHEL Netcat Issue <rhel-netcat>`
 * :ref:`Domain Initialisation <init-domain-issue>` fails with an error
+* The :ref:`advanced modules do not start <upgrade_pg-adv-mod>` due to miscommunication with the Database or Database Connector Roles

 Additionally, after the upgrade to |release|, the |adminui| will still report the version of |product| to be **24.7.0**.
 However, the CLI :command:`zmcontrol -v` will report the correct version (|release|).

 .. include:: /_includes/_upgrade/issues.rst
+.. include:: /_includes/_upgrade/issues-pg-adv-modules.rst